Skip to content

 She replied to me, “Dad, why don’t you trust me?”

-I didn’t respond immediately but I felt that I hurt her feelings.
+I didn’t respond immediately but I felt that I hurt her confidence.

-I had read, I had learned but I wasn’t applying the principle given by Dr. Dweck.
+I’d read, I’d learned but I wasn’t applying the principle given by Dr. Dweck.

-At the moment when I replied to my daughter, I was operated by my fixed mindset which is actually hidden inside me.
+At the time when I replied to my daughter, I was operated by my fixed mindset which is actually hidden inside me.

 Even Though I was aware of it, I was still not shifting toward the periphery of another area, a growth mindset.